lbologna/hbp-sp6-guidebook/source/online_usecases/brain_area_circuit_in_silico_experiments/hippocampus/configure_run_brainregion_preconf_model_data/configure_run_brainregion_preconf_model_data.rst

          milliseconds(ms)
       -  *Duration*: Time length of stimulus duration, given in milliseconds(ms)
-      -  *Number of synapses*: The number of synapses to create
+      -  *Synapses per cell*: The number of synapses to create
       -  *Pattern*: Type of stimulus to inject
       -  *Lambda*: Configure the random distribution
       -  *Weight*: The strength of the created synapses